Why do deceased loved ones come to us in our dreams?

 Although I would love to say that you are having a visitation dream every time your beloved Grandfather Lou appears in a dream, this is not the case.
 Why?
 Here is how most of our “everyday dreams” are created:

 Think of your dream as a play or a movie.
 Your subconscious mind is the director that must select who will play the different roles.
-For example, that role might need someone who is a businessman, so your beloved Grandfather Lou is selected because he was a successful businessman.
-Or perhaps the role requires a loving mother figure; then perhaps your Mother Betty is chosen because she was a very loving presence in your life when you were a child.
+You might need someone to play the role of a businessman.
+If your beloved Grandfather Lou was a successful businessman, then he may be selected.
+Or perhaps the role requires a loving mother figure; then perhaps your Mother Beatrix is chosen because she was a very loving presence in your life when you were a child.

 8 characteristics of true visitation dreams